vinita-rajaram/vinita-rajaram/README.md

 ## Hi there 👋 My name is Vinita Rajaram .
 I am a Passionate Full Stack Developer .
-I design and developed websites using React , Node and Mysql .
+I design and develope websites using React , Node and Mysql .

 ## 🌐 Socials: